sayan011/sayan011/README.md

 - 🔭 I’m currently working on [Clueless](https://clueless.vercel.app/)

-- 🌱 I’m currently learning **JavaScript,TypeScript,NextJS,Node,Redis and a lot of other things**
+- 🌱 I’m currently learning **JavaScript,TypeScript,NextJS,Node,Redis,Solidity and a lot of other things**

 - 👯 I’m looking to collaborate on **any Project**